 (1) A Master's thesis which has failed or which counts as failed may be repeated once; there can be no second repetition.
-The application for a repetition must be submitted two months at the latest after the exam result comes into force; if the student fails to apply in time, his/her right to be re-examined expires, unless the failure to apply is not the fault of the student.
-The topic may be rejected only once and that only within the first two months of the time allotted for the writing of the thesis; in this case, the allotted time period for the writing of the thesis begins again from the start.
-In the case of a repeat exam, a student may reject the topic only if he/she did not make use of the option to reject a topic when writing the first thesis.
+The application for a repetition must be submitted two months at the latest after the exam result comes into force; if the student fails to apply in time, his/her right to be re-examined expires, unless the failure to apply is beyond the control of the student.
+The topic may be rejected only once and that only within the first two months of the time allotted for the writing of the thesis; in this case, the allotted time period for the writing of the thesis begins again.
+In the case of a repeat, a student may reject the topic only if he/she did not make use of the option to reject a topic when writing the first thesis.

-(2) An examination of a Master's thesis resulting in a pass cannot be repeated.
+(2) A Master's thesis examination resulting in a pass cannot be repeated.

-(3) For any oral exam which may be required at the end of the Master's degree studies, an oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the provisions set out respectively in 1(1) and (2) and in 2 apply accordingly.
+(3) For the final colloquium required as part of the thesis process, the provisions set out respectively in (1) sentences 1 and 2 and in (2) apply accordingly.